-- Use of the Harvard Innovation Labs is by invitation of the Managing Director or the Dean of a Harvard school affiliated with the Harvard Innovation Labs.
+- Use of the Harvard Innovation Labs is by invitation of the Executive Director or the Dean of a Harvard school affiliated with the Harvard Innovation Labs.
 The purpose of the Harvard Innovation Labs is to provide space and support for Harvard students, faculty, staff, alumni and others engaged in new ventures, non-profit creation, product or service innovation, small business development, and related educational and research activities.
-Users should devote their time in the Harvard Innovation Labs to pursuit of these activities in a mutually supportive community.
+Users should devote their time in the Harvard Innovation Labs in pursuit of these activities in a mutually supportive community.
 We expect members of our community to behave responsibly and respectfully when using the space, and to use the space and resources only for these intended purposes.
 We may terminate your use of the Harvard Innovation Labs at any time in our sole discretion.

 - The Harvard Innovation Labs is an operating unit of Harvard University.
 All Harvard policies applicable to you apply to your work in the Harvard Innovation Labs and your use of our facilities.
 Your use of Harvard Innovation Labs facilities and resources to develop inventions, software, copyrighted works or unpatented materials will not, in and of itself, give Harvard any rights in those developments.
 If Harvard is otherwise entitled to rights in such a development under its Intellectual Property Policy – for example, because the development is made under a sponsored research agreement administered by Harvard or with other financial support from Harvard – the fact that you used Harvard Innovation Labs facilities or resources to work on the development will not eliminate or diminish Harvard’s rights.